heavyind/vue-bi18n/README.md

 </bi18n>
 ```

 The appropriate greeting will be output based on which language you have currently set.
-Changing the default language is supported via calling `this.bi18n.set` on any Vue component.
+It defaults to `languages[0]`, which is, in this case, `'en'`.
+Changing the current language is supported via calling `this.bi18n.set` on any Vue component.
 To get the current language, access `this.bi18n.language`.

 ## Configuration